kirkwoodwest/Bitwig-API-Utils/README.md

 Some basic math utility function.
 Free to copy into your own library, most of these were found on stack exchange and tuned for Java.

 ## Midi
 Some basic midi ids that you might need.
-NoteOn, CC, etc. Not fully filled out but might be inspiring to Leverage
+NoteOn, CC, etc. Not fully filled out but might be inspiring to integrate and build your own set of Midi utilities.

 # Connect / Support
 If you want some help getting these working, have questions or feature suggestions reach out on the [kvr - bitwig controller scripting forum]( https://www.kvraudio.com/forum/viewforum.php?f=268).
 Always great to connect to fellow nerds.